intelagense/rwxrob/cv/resumes/it-engineer/README.md

-# IT Infrastructure Engineer • Senior Software Developer
+# Resume for IT Infrastructure Engineer / Senior Software Developer

 Here is my resume targeted at my core IT proficiencies, infrastructure engineering, operations, and systems software design and development.